SpyglassMC/Spyglass/README.md

 ## Semantic Highlighting

-All command arguments can be colored semantically.
+All command arguments should be colored semantically.
 You can see [#308](https://github.com/SPGoding/datapack-language-server/issues/308) for a detailed list of all semantic token types and modifiers used by DHP if you are interested in.

+Unfortunately, the semantic coloring API of VSCode is still in proposed stage, thus we cannot use it in production environment.
+All the screenshots below are taken in development mode.

+Before VSCode finalizes its API, I recommend to use [Arcensoth](https://github.com/Arcensoth)'s [language-mcfunction](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction) extension for coloring.

 ## Signature Information